JonPSmith/AspNetReactSamples/README.md

 *NOTE: No need to do that on the ReactTests application.
 That can't be run in that way anyway.*

 If you want to run any of the MVC versions to see how it works 'out-of-the-box' then press F5 (Start Debugging).
-In the case of [ReactJsNet.MVC5](https://github.com/JonPSmith/AspNetReactSamples/tree/master/ReactJsNet.MVC5) it will transpile the JSX files on the fly.

 *For [ReactWebPack.CoreRC2](https://github.com/JonPSmith/AspNetReactSamples/tree/master/ReactWebPack.CoreRC2) or
 [ReactWebPack.MVC5](https://github.com/JonPSmith/AspNetReactSamples/tree/master/ReactWebPack.MVC5)